Pulsating Components in Binary and Multiple Stellar Systems --- A Catalog of Oscillating Binaries: Notes to the Catalog

 \subsection{Comments on each subgroup of the pulsating multiple stellar systems}

-Under the scope of pulsating components in binaries, we have summarized the catalog in Table\,\ref{Tab:stat} all the types of pulsating stars currently discovered in various groups of binary systems.
+Under the scope of pulsating components in binaries, we have summarized, as a catalog in Table\,\ref{Tab:stat}, all the types of pulsating stars currently discovered in various groups of binary systems.
 We describe each type of pulsating stars and binary systems briefly according to the GCVS as a conceptual background knowledge.